A tinkerer’s tale of pushing a rails serializer

 We ran our benchmark tests again in Jenkins, only to find that there was little improvement in performance using FJA as the response time in the 90th percentile was still greater than 6s.

-Step 4: Enable Caching
+Step 4: enable caching

 We decided to go back to the profiler setup and inspect the performance of the FJA based serializers closely.
 We found that FJA spent most of the time in generating the JSON response (record_hash) for each app and sideloading the associations.